Mastering Marathon Pacing: Proven Strategies to Run Faster and Finish Strong

 1. Warm-up: 2 km easy (Easy Zone).

-2. First half: 8 km at Steady Zone – the exact pace you aim to hold for the bulk of the marathon.
+2. First half: 8 km at Steady Zone, the exact pace you’ll hold for most of the marathon.

-3. Mid‑section: 2 km at Threshold Zone – a controlled effort to teach the body to handle a late‑race surge.
+3. Mid-section: 2 km at Threshold Zone, a controlled push to teach your legs what it feels like later on.

-4. Second half: 6 km back to Steady Zone, finishing with a 2 km cool‑down in the Easy Zone.
+4. Second half: 6 km back to Steady Zone, finishing with 2 km easy.

 Tips:

-• Use a heart‑rate monitor to stay within the intended zones.
+• Use a heart-rate monitor to stay within your zones.

-• If you feel strong after the Threshold segment, you may extend it by 0.5 km; otherwise, keep it short and focus on form.
+• If you feel strong after the Threshold piece, you can extend it by 0.5 km; otherwise, keep it short and nail your form.

 References